Swiftaff/rollup-iconify-svg/README.md

 An experimental rollup plugin to run [svelte-iconify-svg](https://github.com/Swiftaff/svelte-iconify-svg)

-If you're experimenting with variants of icons, or trying out different icon sets in your project - it takes time to find and include the right files in your template whether they are fonts or svgs or images.
-Yes it's greate to be able to search for icons from multiple icon sets in https://iconify.design but even then you usually need to export each icon - or use their (very nice) [JavaScript API](https://docs.iconify.design/sources/api/) to dynamically include them.
+If you're trying out different icons, or icon collections in your project - it takes time to find and include the right files in your template whether they are fonts or SVGs or images.
+Yes it's great to be able to search for icons from multiple icon sets in https://iconify.design but even then you usually need to export each icon - or use their (very nice) [Iconify API](https://docs.iconify.design/sources/api/) to dynamically include them.

 But what if you're app works offline, or is embedded, or you just don't want to call another CDN script for every page load, when you just want to try out a couple of icons.

+## Fast dev experience - immediately use and see Iconify icons in your app!

-This plugin allows you to simply type an icon reference into your app code, and the icon svg markup is then auto-embedded, assuming you have set up watch/hot-reloading and no icon-name typos!
+This plugin allows you to simply type an icon reference into your svelte app code, hit save, and reload the page to view the auto-bundled icon svg markup!

 ## How it works

 Checks the contents of all your files in the supplied 'src' directories for any references to 'iconify' icons. i.e. any text in the format 'alphanumericordashes colon alphanumericordashes' such as `fa:random` or `si-glyph:pin-location-2`
-It will then use the Iconify API to generate markup for each icon reference found, then the plugin simply saves a .js file which exports an `icons` object of them all, for you to use as you wish.
+It then uses the [Iconify API](https://docs.iconify.design/sources/api/) to generate markup for each icon reference found, then the plugin simply saves a .js file which exports an `icons` object of them all, which gets auto-bundled into your app.

 ## Installation